Alejogb1/job-board/blog-data/is-convention-over-configuration-beneficial-in-rails.md

 id: "is-convention-over-configuration-beneficial-in-rails"
 ---

-, let's tackle this one.
+, one.
 It’s a classic debate, and I’ve definitely been on both sides of the fence over the years, especially given my experience back at Cyberdyne Systems where we shifted a major legacy application to Rails.
 The core of your question, is convention over configuration _beneficial_ in Rails, isn’t a simple yes or no. It’s more of a “it depends, but generally, yes” sort of situation.

 Let’s break down why that is.
 At its heart, convention over configuration (CoC) is a design paradigm that aims to reduce the number of decisions a developer needs to make by establishing sensible defaults and pre-defined structures.
 This means, instead of explicitly specifying _how_ to do something every single time, the framework assumes a specific way, and you, as the developer, only need to deviate when absolutely necessary.
 Rails, as you know, is a poster child for this approach.
 It dictates how models are organized, how views are rendered, and how routes are mapped to controllers.